SilverHalf/mount-balrior/greer/example-strategy.md

 ---

 # Example Strategy
 This page will contain detailed information on a specific strategy to face the boss.
-This first paragraph should give an overview of the strategy, with its peculiarities and motivations, and its pros and cons.
+As of now no work has been done yet, so feel free to contribute your own strategies!

 ## 100% - 65%